agustinv/reactnd-project-would-you-rather-starter/README.md

 Number of people who voted for that option; and Percentage of people who voted for that option.

-404 page for when poll doesnt exist
+404 page for when Question doesnt exist

-Voting on Poll
+Voting on Question
-* Upon voting in a poll, all of the information of an answered poll should be displayed.
+* Upon voting in a Question, all of the information of an answered Question should be displayed.
-* The user’s response should be recorded and clearly visible on the poll details page. (no changing of voting allowed)
+* The user’s response should be recorded and clearly visible on the Question details page. (no changing of voting allowed)

-Adding Poll Page
+Adding Question Page
 * The form for posting new polling questions should be available at the /add route.
 * should show the text “Would You Rather” and have a form for creating two options
-* Upon submitting the form, a new poll should be created, and the user should be taken to the home page
+* Upon submitting the form, a new Question should be created, and the user should be taken to the home page
 * and the new polling question should appear in the correct category on the home page.